CenterForOpenScience/OSFDocs/docs/navigation/navigation.rst

     * OSF Registries: Clicking this link takes the user to the OSF Registries landing page https://osf.io/registries/.
     * OSF Meetings: Clicking this link takes the user to the OSF for Meetings page: https://osf.io/meetings/.

+* My Quick Files: Clicking this tab takes the user to https://osf.io/<user GUID>/quickfiles

-* My Projects: Clicking this tab takes the user to his/her Project Organizer.
+* My Projects: Clicking this tab takes the user to https://osf.io/myprojects/.
+See :ref:`the Project Organizer page <organizer>`.

 * Search: Clicking this tab takes the user to the OSF Search page (https://osf.io/search/).
 See :ref:`search`.

+* Support: Clicking this tab takes the user to the support landing page https://osf.io/support/.

+* Donate: Clicking this link takes the user to https://cos.io/donate-to-cos/.

 * User name and avatar: Clicking this button causes a drop-down menu to appear: